zephyrproject-rtos/zephyr/boards/beagle/beagley_ai/doc/index.rst

 Hardware
 ********
 BeagleY-AI is powered by TI AM67A (J722S) SoC, which has two domains (Main, MCU).
-This document gives overview of Zephyr running on Cortex R5 in the Main domain.
+This document gives overview of Zephyr running on both Cortex R5.

 L1 Memory System
 ----------------